cloin/ansible-meeting-bgs/README.md

 # ansible-meeting-bgs

-A repo of background images from all your favorite offices
+A repo of background images from all your favorite offices and memes